UK police investigation into Prince Andrew's alleged misconduct and Epstein links

 Key details reported by multiple sources:

-• Andrew Mountbatten-Windsor (66) was arrested and questioned under criminal caution in February 2026 on suspicion of misconduct in public office (MIPO) related to his role as a British trade envoy.
+- Andrew Mountbatten-Windsor was arrested in February 2026 on suspicion of misconduct in public office, related to his role as a British trade envoy (2001–2011).

-• The investigation is expected to be lengthy, with no criminal trial before 2027 if charges are pursued.
+- The investigation is expected to take a long time, with no criminal trial anticipated before 2027 if charges are pursued.

-• Surrey Police are investigating two allegations of historic child sexual abuse linked to Epstein files (one from the 1980s, another from the mid-1990s to 2000).
+- Surrey Police are investigating two allegations of child sex abuse linked to Epstein, one from the 1980s and another from the mid-1990s to 2000.

 Points of Difference